danieldankodev/kafka-poc/README.md

 To learn about Avro schemas you can visit this [link](https://avro.apache.org/docs/).

+<h3>Internal configuration</h3>
+To successfully run this app you will need to fill `.env` file with provided keys from `.env.example` all keys will be available on aiven overview tab (for registry look in registry section) and copy sasl certificate to ca.pem file and add it to root project root

 <h3>Running scripts</h3>

 Both consumer and producer have debug and regular mode.
 You will run these two commands in root of the project but in two separate terminals<br>
 `npm run consumer[-debug]`<br>
 `npm run producer[-debug]`

+<h3>Conclusion</h3>

+Now that your app is up and running, you can play with offsets, schema validations, consumer groups and headers and learn kafka much easier through your own samples/tests.